zachleigh/laravel-property-bag/README.md

 ```

 ##### 2. Register your settings plus their allowed values and defaults
-After publishing the UserSettings directory (hopefully you did this above), register settings in the UserSettings class.
+After publishing the UserSettings file (hopefully you did this above), register settings in the UserSettings class.
 ```php
 protected $registeredSettings = [
     'example_setting' => [